jpreiss/mlpfile/README.md

 file.
 This means we can't (easily) use their file format and loader but compute the neural network function ourselves for maximum speed.

 Also, we want to evaluate the NN's Jacobian in our research application.
-To do this with ONNX, we must represent the MLP Jacobian's computational graph in the file instead of the MLP itself.
-It turns out that PyTorch's `torch.func.jacrev` generates a computational graph that can't be serialized with PyTorch's own ONNX exporter.
+It turns out that PyTorch's `torch.func.jacrev` generates a computational graph that can't be serialized with TorchScript or PyTorch's own ONNX exporter.
 Therefore, we must write the symbolically-derived Jacobian by hand in PyTorch.
 So that unwanted complexity must exist *somewhere*, whether it is C++ or Python.

-It's possible that TorchScript is better than ONNX in some of these issues, but I was tired of searching for libraries and wanted to ensure top speed anyway.

 File format